 Always remember there is no change without sacrifice.
 There is no joy without struggle.

-Further reading about our personal struggles and personal struggles in general
+Further reading about our personal struggles and life struggles in general

 Trying to be productive can be a personal struggle too.
 Read about Marleen’s personal struggle to become more productive – and how she feels unsatisfied – in the blog My struggle to become productive.